ThunderFly-aerospace/TFSIK01/doc/tindie.md

 ## Why Choose TFSIK01?

-The TFSIK01A modem offers unmatched performance and flexibility for UAV communication needs.
+The TFSIK01 modem offers unmatched performance and flexibility for UAV communication needs.
 Its robust design, advanced features, and open-source firmware make it a perfect choice for professionals.
 Plus, with support from ThunderFly, you can get customized solutions tailored to your specific requirements.

 ## What's Included

-The components are listed for single side of telemetry link.
-You need to order a pair or use another SiK firmware compatible modem to get complete RF link.
+The components are listed for a single side of the telemetry link.
+You need to order a pair or use another SiK firmware-compatible modem to get a complete RF link.

 - One TFSIK01 modem with RF shielding and housing
 - [TFUSBSERIAL01](https://docs.thunderfly.cz/avionics/TFUSBSERIAL01/) - USB-C to serial converter for ground control station connection (optional)